lambdaschool-codegrade/web-45-node-api2-project-tfbielawski/README.md

 ### Task 2: Minimum Viable Product

-x- Add the code necessary to `index.js`, `api/server.js` and `api/posts/posts-router.js` to implement the endpoints listed below.
+- Add the code necessary to `index.js`, `api/server.js` and `api/posts/posts-router.js` to implement the endpoints listed below.
 - Separate the endpoints that begin with `/api/posts` into a separate Express Router inside `api/posts/posts-router.js`.
 - Configure the API to handle to the following routes.
 Some of these endpoints might require more than one call to the provided database helpers inside `api/posts/posts-model.js`.